The Essence of Cyber Security in Technology’s Growing and Developing Potential

 - Viruses – Viruses aim to steal, modify, or corrupt data from targeted computers.
 A virus can replicate and spread itself from one computer to another by attaching itself to another file.

 - Worms – Worms seek out and exploit weaknesses in operating systems to allow remote control of the infected computers.
 A worm can replicate and spread itself from one computer to another without the need of attaching itself to another file.

 - Spyware – Spyware or adware steals data through remote control of the infected computers.
 Spyware infects computers through attachments, links, or downloadable software.

 - Trojans – Trojans steal or damage data through the creation of another door on the infected computers.

 Besides the above attacks, there are also some attack vectors that allow cybercriminals to infect computers and harvest data.

 - Phishing – Collect users’ data by masquerading as a legitimate entity.

 - Pharming – Redirect a web’s traffic to a fake web to compromise users’ data.

-- Drive-by – Aimed to attack against specific weakness in a system.
+- Drive-by – Aimed to attack against specific weaknesses in a system.

 - MITM (Man in the Middle) Attack – Aimed to manipulate impersonate each endpoint and manipulate them.